explosion/spacy-course/chapters/chapter3.md

 Which of these problems can be solved by custom pipeline components?
 Choose all that apply!

-1. updating the pre-trained models and improving their predictions
+1. Updating the pre-trained models and improving their predictions
-2. computing your own values based on tokens and their attributes
+2. Computing your own values based on tokens and their attributes
-3. adding named entities, for example based on a dictionary
+3. Adding named entities, for example based on a dictionary
-4. implementing support for an additional language
+4. Implementing support for an additional language

 <choice>